 A simple soup to show our appreciation of these beautiful cactus flowers – fresh and delicious.

 Hairy gourd is a very popular vegetable in Southern China, easy to grow with plenty of subtropical rains.
 The gourd is normally cooked in a soup or a stew with a tender and soft texture.

-Pork spare ribs pressured cooked with miso, ginger, chili, soy sauce, and sesame oil
+Pork spare ribs braised with potato, carrot, miso paste, ginger, soy sauce, and sesame oil